Swindon Wildcats

 The Swindon Wildcats are a professional ice hockey team based in Swindon, Wiltshire, England.
 They play in the National Ice Hockey League (NIHL).
-Since their inception, the Wildcats have played their home games at the 1600-capacity Link Centre in West Swindon.
-The club was founded in 1986 as the Swindon Wildcats, shortly after the opening of the Link Centre.
+Since their inception, the Wildcats have played their home games at the 1000+ capacity Link Centre in West Swindon.

+The club was founded in 1986 as the Swindon Wildcats, shortly after the opening of the Link Centre in 1985.

 The Wildcats were members of the English Premier Ice Hockey League (EPIHL) from 1997 to 2017.
 Due to the instability of the EPIHL following the culmination of the 2016–17 season, the Swindon Wildcats announced their intention to join the National League.

 In their first season competing in the National League, the Wildcats won both the Autumn Cup and National Cup competitions, securing the club's first silverware since the 2000–01 season.

 The following year the Wildcats won the regular season, becoming the 2018/2019 champions.
+The Wildcats are the reigning NIHL National Champions having won the title on 28 February 2026 against the Sheffield Steeldogs, winning 3:2 away in Sheffield.

 Logos and uniforms

 Logo

 The Wildcats' logo is an animated wildcat in the team colours of red and white.